microsoft/microsoft-ui-xaml/README.md

 WinUI 2 is a library of controls that provides official native Microsoft UI controls and features for Windows [UWP apps](https://docs.microsoft.com/windows/uwp/index).
 WinUI 2 can be used in any Windows 10 UWP XAML app, or in a Xamarin.Forms app running on Windows 10 using [native view embedding](https://docs.microsoft.com/xamarin/xamarin-forms/platform/native-views).

 WinUI 3 is the next generation of the WinUI framework.
-It dramatically expands WinUI into a full UX framework, making WinUI available for all types of Windows apps – from Win32 to UWP – for use as the UI layer.
+It dramatically expands WinUI into a full UX framework, making WinUI available for all Desktop Windows apps for use as the UI layer.

 ## WinUI Community Calls